endoflife-date/endoflife.date/products/iphone.md

 On new iOS releases, the [previous iOS version is supported for a few months](https://www.zdnet.com/article/still-running-ios-14-on-your-iphone-apple-brings-support-to-an-end/) as a stop-gap to allow users time to update.

 Apple maintains a list of Supported iPhone models at <https://support.apple.com/guide/iphone/iphe3fa5df43>.

+Support information for iOS versions are available at [/ios](/ios).